Infant Abduction Prevention in Hospitals

 A newborn spends their first hours in the world under bright lights, surrounded by strangers.
 For parents, it is a moment of pure vulnerability.
 For hospital security teams, it is one of the most high-stakes responsibilities in healthcare — ensuring that every infant stays safe, stays matched to the right family, and never leaves the facility without authorization.

-Infant abduction from hospitals, though rare, carries consequences that no facility can afford — clinically, legally, or reputationally.
+Infant abduction from hospitals, though rare, carries consequences no facility can afford — clinically, legally, or reputationally.
 Infant misidentification, which happens far more frequently, creates its own serious risks.
 A wrong-parent pairing in a busy maternity ward can go undetected long enough to cause genuine harm.

 What Infant Abduction and Misidentification Actually Mean